-Repression and suppression are very similar defense mechanisms, which people use in order for them to cope with a stimulus that can harm them.
+Repression and suppression are very similar defense mechanisms which people use in order for them to cope with a stimulus that can harm them.

-Repression, also known as dis-associative amnesia, is similar to suppression but it involves unconsciously forgetting or blocking some unpleasant thoughts, feelings and impulses.
+Repression, also known as dis-associative amnesia, is a psychological defense mechanism that involves unconsciously blocking out unpleasant thoughts, feelings, and impulses.
+This is similar to suppression, but repression is done without conscious awareness.
 Individuals might use repression to become unconscious about traumatic past memories.
-Some examples of repression include: